Possession of Stolen Property Lawyers in NYC

 Law Office of Mark A. Bederow, P.C. is experienced in representing clients charged with possessing stolen

-attorney at the Manhattan District Attorney's Office.
+at the Manhattan District Attorney's Office.

 Schedule your case review by contacting Mr. Bederow at